ericlumsden/ericlumsden.github.io/blog/Tournament_Predictor_p1_Data_Collection.md

 );
 ```

-The sqlite3 module requires a read/write connection.
+The sqlite3 module requires a read/write connection with an established database.
 I like having some confirmation that a successful connection has been established with sqlite3, so I will feed an error printing function into the connection constant that will confirm a connection if there is not error.

 ```javascript
 const sqlite3 = require("sqlite3").verbose();